aliyun/terraform-provider-alicloud/website/docs/r/ga_endpoint_group.html.markdown

 The following arguments are supported:

-* `accelerator_id` - (Required) The ID of the Global Accelerator instance to which the endpoint group will be added.
+* `accelerator_id` - (Required) The ID of the Global Accelerator instance to which the endpoint group will be addedintranet.
 * `description` - (Optional) The description of the endpoint group.
 * `endpoint_configurations` - (Required) The endpointConfigurations of the endpoint group.
 * `endpoint_group_region` - (ForceNew, Required) The ID of the region where the endpoint group is deployed.